Quinn-Barber/ChessEngine-QBarber-YHmaiti/README.md

 ### Involves all facets of modern day chess, with multiple moving parts

-### Playable as of now, however the project is still underway.
+### Playable now.
 If you would like to, try a game!

 ### Accessible at https://quinn-barber.github.io/ChessEngine-QBarber-YHmaiti/

-* TO FIX:
+### If you would like to contribute, take a look at our issues and feel free to try to understand
-Castle through check
+### the code and send PRs to fix them!